Islam in Denmark: Demographics

 The Danish government does not collect data on citizens' religion so the exact number of Muslims in Denmark is not known with certainty.
-The Danish researcher Brian Jacobsen from University of Copenhagen, who makes regular estimations based on the national origin of immigrants and their descendants, estimates that by January 2020 Muslims made up 256,000 persons or 4.4% of the Danish population.
+The Danish researcher Brian Arly Jacobsen from the University of Copenhagen, who makes regular estimations based on the national origin of immigrants and their descendants, estimates that by January 2020 Muslims made up 256,000 persons or 4.4% of the Danish population.
 One year earlier, Jacobsen had estimated the number of Danish Muslims to 320,000 persons, but adjusted his earlier estimates downwards after having accessed new and more precise data.
-Also the World Population Review. reported a figure of 313,713 Muslims living in Denmark, or approximately 5.40% of the population, in October 2019.

 The Danish Muslim population has been increasing for the last several decades.
 Jacobsen has estimated that in 1980, close to 30,000 Muslims lived in Denmark, i.e. 0.6% of the population.
 In 2009, the U.S. Department of State reported the share as approximately 3.7% of the population due to immigration.
 Earlier sources, including the Ministry of Foreign Affairs of Denmark, have cited lower percentages.
 According to figures reported by the BBC in 2005, about 270,000 Muslims lived in Denmark at the time (4.8% out of a population of 5.6 million).

 Over 70% of Muslims in Denmark are Danish citizens, and the majority are first- or second-generation immigrants.
 In 2017, close to 3,800 Danish Muslims were converts to the religion.
 Muslims are unevenly distributed around Denmark with the majority concentrated in major cities.
 An estimated 47.4% of Danish Muslims live in Greater Copenhagen, 9.4% in Aarhus, and 5.5% in Odense.